top of page

 The verb 'obtrude' has its etymological origins in the Latin word 'obtrudere,' which is a combination of 'ob,' meaning 'against' or 'toward,' and 'trudere,' meaning 'to thrust' or 'to push.'
 In Latin, 'obtrudere' conveyed the idea of pushing something against or toward someone or something.
 As the word evolved and entered the English language, it came to describe the act of forcing oneself or one's ideas onto others, typically in an intrusive or unwelcome manner.
 When someone is said to 'obtrude,' it implies an imposition of oneself or one's opinions upon others, often without their consent or desire, echoing the original notion of pushing something against or toward someone.

-Quiz: Find the meaning of the verb obtrude:
+Find the correct meaning of the verb obtrude:

 Try Again!